Introduction to Effects in Illustrator

 1. Paper Cut Effect

-Step 2: Create the rectangular outer or squared outer for the complete image we can also use the complete artboard or file size for the better visual appearance of the effect.
-“M” is the hotkey or select the shapes from the toolbar on the left pane of the application.
+Step 2: Create the rectangular outer or squared outer for the complete image; we can also use the complete artboard or file size to better visualise the effect.
+“M” is the hotkey, or select the shapes from the toolbar on the left pane of the application.

 Step 3: Flip the color panel control so that we can see the selected area clearly for further process of the effect.
 Select shape building tool “Shift + M” for selections of the exact area.

-Step 4: Now select the colors to be filled inside the portions designed as regularly observed and best practice are to select the same color with differing RGB value as going deeper as selected in the image to give more realistic visual.
+Step 4: Now select the colors to be filled inside the portions designed as regularly observed, and best practice is to select the same color with differing RGB value as going deeper as selected in the image to give a more realistic visual.

 We can also go with multiple different values of colors as required.

-Step 5: This is a few setting to get the deep paper cut effect by placing the portions of art in different arrangements.
-Select the innermost layer and go to Objects from Menu bar and go to Arrange and select Send to back.
+Step 5: This is a few settings to get the deep paper cut effect by placing the portions of art in different arrangements.
+Select the innermost layer, go to Objects from the Menu bar, go to Arrange, and select Send to back.

 Objects -> Arrange -> Send to back